Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never been precisely surveyed, or a piece that is being divided, will certainly require a survey to locate the brand-new corners and also great deal lines in Nebraska, which must be completely marked so they will certainly never come to be lost.
+Land that has never been specifically surveyed, or a piece that is being split, will certainly require a study to situate the new corners and also whole lot lines in Nebraska, which must be completely noted so they will never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.